 Please note, while the application for services must be made by the eventual customer, the excavator is responsible for obtaining the sewer tap permit and making the actual connection.

-Signing up for services is quite simple.
-If you are the owner of the property, all you have to do is email, fax, or bring to our office, the name(s) that you want associated with the account, a current phone number, the address of the service location, and the date you want services turned on in your name.
+Signing up for services is simple.
+If you are the owner of the property, you can sign up here, send a fax, or visit our office.
+Please have the name(s) that you want associated with the account, a current phone number, the address of the service location, and the date you want services turned on in your name readily available to make signing up easier.
 A deposit is not required unless your services are interrupted due to delinquent payment.

-If you are renting the property, you must come to our office to sign up for services.
+If you are renting the property, you can sign up here, or visit our office.
 You will be asked to provide a government-issued photo ID, a copy of your lease signed by the landlord, and a deposit of $105.00.